HnZGaming/LocalGps/README.md

-# LocalGps
+# Flash GPS

-Passive mod to allow server mods, scripts and Torch plugins to populate local GPSs in client games, in such way that it's more flexible than the vanilla system depending on the use case.
+API to help you make a custom GPS system in multiplayer.

+* Create and manage GPS entities based on your own custom ID model, not "hash".
+* Save GPS entities in your own custom persistence model, not the world save.

+This API will open up interesting use cases of GPS as a world-space HUD element.

 ## Background

-The vanilla GPS system had following issues:
+Vanilla GPS API comes with its own ID/persistency framework which is painful to work with in multiplayer:

-- They identify GPSs by "hash" which is not reliable in some cases because players can easily manipulate it.
+- GPS is identified by "hash" which is easily disintegrated by player action.
-- Local GPSs fail to show up in the client if the tied entity is not replicated.
-- There's no option to make the "ding" sound for local GPSs.

-These "minor" inconvenience added up in many ocassions and I had to make my own purpose-built system.

-## Use Cases

-This system focuses on managing "local" GPSs, which are created by the server but won't be saved in the server.
-For most event-based GPSs I find it easy to use local GPSs in order to start fresh every session.
-This mod is most suited for use cases where the server will constantly update GPSs with different texts, colors etc while managing their lifespan based on the presence of entities in the world.
+- "Local GPS" is not thoroughly implemented around entity replication over network.
+- The way GPS entities are carried around in the server-side code is just messed up.

+I've had enough of it and started making my own API.
+GPS is just a world-space HUD element and should be the easiest thing to control.

 ## System

-GPSs are populated in the client game using data sent by the server.
-GPSs will be identified and managed via an ID number (not "hash").
-Server can send add/update/remove events using the ID.
-GPSs can either show up at specific positions or follow specific entities.
-For entities that are not replicated, the system will show GPSs at their last known position in the server and move them in an interpolation.
-GPSs can make the "ding" sound on creation.
+API is push-based and the server is responsible for managing the display condition of all GPS entities.
+Client will simply add/update/remove GPS entities on the HUD based on their ID and timer.
+This model makes it easy to control the procedural aspect of GPS text/position from server scripts.

 ## How to Use

+API is available for mods and Torch plugins.

-- Add the mod in your world.
+- Add the mod in your world (for Torch, patch the session loader to force-add the mod).
-- Copy files in `HNZ.LocalGps.Interface` to your mod/plugin project.
+- Copy files to your project from `HNZ.FlashGps.Interface` directory (for mods, change the namespace accordingly).
-- For mods, give them a proper namespace.
-- Instantiate `LocalGpsApi` and start sending events.
+- Instantiate `FlashGpsApi` and start sending GPS entities to clients.

 ## Version Control

-Do NOT edit `LocalGpsApi.ModVersion`.
-If `ModVersion` is different in the receiving end, events will be ignored.
-For every "destructive" update, I'll upload a new mod on Steam workshop with a new `ModVersion`, rather than updating or deleting the previous mod.
+Do NOT edit `FlashGpsApi.ModVersion`.
+For every version (aka destructive changes), new mod will be uploaded on Steam workshop with new `ModVersion`.